Key Topic – EU Pork Access to Russia

 UPDATE: On Aug.
 19, 2016, the WTO Dispute Settlement Panel issued its report on Russia’s ASF-related suspension of pork imports from the European Union.
 The panel ruled that Russia’s import suspension lacks scientific basis, is not consistent with its sanitary and phytosanitary (SPS) obligations and constitutes a disguised restriction on international trade.

 While this panel decision is an important reaffirmation of the fundamental tenets of the WTO SPS agreement, it is unlikely to result in any near-term loosening by Russia of its restrictions on imports of EU pork.
-Both parties to the dispute have 60 days to appeal the decision, and that together with other aspects of the dispute settlement process could mean that a final ruling from the WTO is still more than a year away.

 Beyond the restrictions that are the subject of the dispute in the WTO, it is important to note that several other obstacles to the full restoration of EU pork exports to Russia remain.
 EU pork muscle cuts are included in Russia’s food import embargo, which was imposed as a counter-measure in response to economic sanctions stemming from the ongoing conflict in Ukraine.
 The embargo has been in place since August 2014 and is unlikely to be lifted until EU sanctions against Russia are eased or eliminated.